Rushijaviya/Mezzo-Projects/README.md

 * You can add code of different languague that do same thing.
 * spam PRs will be marked "spam"/"invalid".
 * write in any language.
+* If you want add different language then first make folder of it and then add code in it.